 However, this doesn’t mean that Japanese children don’t have to work hard!
 Kids in Japan study hard to learn Japanese kanji so they can read the expected amount at the right age, as well as their other subjects.

 In Japan, schools do not depend on janitors for cleanliness.
 Instead, students roll up their sleeves and clean every single part of their campus, including the toilets.
 Yes!
 Students, teachers, school staff, and even the highest ranking school leaders such as the vice principal and principal all join together in cleaning, with each person being assigned their own designated areas.

 Japanese schools allow time for cleaning every day which is called “souji”.
-Everyone wears a tenugui (bandanna) on their heads and before the actual cleaning starts, all students sit in silence for a couple of minutes to meditate and prepare their minds and bodies, which is called, “mokuso”.
+Some students wear a tenugui (bandanna) on their heads and before the actual cleaning starts, they sit in silence for a couple of minutes to meditate and prepare their minds and bodies, which is called, “mokuso”.